How to Remove Inquiries from Your Credit Report

 A soft inquiry is a record of someone checking your credit for a non-lending reason.
 Soft inquiries can happen when:

-While you can wind up with many soft inquiries on your credit reports—some credit card companies may review your credit each month—soft inquiries never impact your credit scores.
-They also won’t appear on the copies of credit reports that most creditors receive, although you’ll see them when you check your own credit.
+While you can wind up with many soft inquiries on your credit reports, soft inquiries never impact your credit scores and won’t appear on credit reports that most creditors receive.

 When a hard inquiry hurts your credit, the exact impact will depend on your overall credit profile.
-Often, a single new hard inquiry may only drop your scores by around three to 10 points.
-And generally, scores rise back up to the pre-inquiry level within a few months if there’s no new negative information added to your credit report.
+Often, a single new hard inquiry may only drop your scores by around 3 to 10 points.
+Generally, scores rise back up to the pre-inquiry level within a few months if there’s no new negative information added to your credit report.

 FICO and VantageScore (the two main credit scoring companies in the US), take slightly different approaches to rate shopping: